michaeldyrynda/simple-menu/README.md

 This method ought to iterate over the items in your menu, recursively rendering any objects of type `Menu` and displaying any of type `MenuItem` directly.

+If you want to use different presenter, pass the class path to the `Menu::render()` method.

 ```php
 print $menu->render();
 ```